nrummel/thiqueThoughts/content/Climbing Grades Case Study.md

 >In contrast, the data shows that most people think that NMGG is "V12" or harder.

 >[!tip] Acknowledgements
 > This is not just my brain child 🧠👶.
-Thoughtful conversations, edits and ideas were contributed by:
+Thoughtful conversations, edits and ideas were contributed by: Will Anglin, Dr. Dale Jennings, Dr. Jem Corcoran , Dr. Stephen Becker, Paige Witter, Sam Struthers, Ethan Rummel, and Jeremy Abraham
-> - Will Anglin
-> - Dr. Dale Jennings
-> - Dr. Jem Corcoran
-> - Dr. Stephen Becker
-> - Paige Witter
-> - Sam Struthers
-> - Jeremy Abraham